agathoklisx/libved/README.md

  * or the oposite, neither a single bit of penalty.
 It allows mainly expressionism
  * and focus to the intentions and not to __how__ to get right writting.

+ * In that spirit, also available also are macros, that their sole role is to
+ * abstract the details over type creation/declaration/allocation, that assists to
+ * quick development.
+ * The significant ones: AllocType, NewType, DeclareType.
+Those are getting an
+ * argument with the type name but without the _t extension, which is the actual
+ * type.

  * Finally, a couple of macros that access the root editor type or the parent's
  * (win structure) type.
 Either of these three main structures have acces (with one
  * way or the other) to all the fields of the root structure, so My(Class) macro